Child Custody & Child Support

 - Whether there have been any addiction, drug use, misconduct, neglect, or abuse allegation against a parent

 This list is not exhaustive, but it gives some insight into child custody decisions.
 Arkansas judges see child custody disputes all the time, and most family law judges pick up a sort of “sixth sense” about child custody—they can often tell who is lying, and they can tell who is telling the truth.
-Although “the best interest of the child” is an admittedly vague standard, it is vague for a reason: Arkansas judges need to be free to go with their instinct because it’s the best way we have to make a good decision about child custody.
+Although “the best interest of the child” is a vague standard, it is vague for a reason: Arkansas judges need to be free to go with their instinct because it’s the best way we have to make a good decision about child custody.

 Question 2: How Can I Change Child Custody?